 Edgar is a Guatemala-born graphic artist and political activist who lives in Oakland, California.
 He settled in San Francisco in 1986.
-His first job as a graphic artist was at the renowned La Raza Graphics Center in San Francisco’s Mission District.
-La Raza was the pre-eminent organization at the forefront of Latinx local and transnational struggles in Northern California,
+His first incursion as a graphic artist was when he joined the team at La Raza Graphics Center, in San Francisco’s Mission District in 1987.
+La Raza Graphics was at the forefront of the Latino/Latina graphic organizing and resistance in the SF Bay Area,

 La Causa, (the Struggle) in the Mission was no different that the one back home in Guatemala for Edgar, so he joined other activists for social justice for Central America, graphically and organizing.
 Another oner of E.R.A. footholds in The SF Mission was joining the outmost political printing community shop in SF, A. Maciel Printing.
 Thanks for his work on behalf of many community-based organizations, E.R.A. went on to work on a series of off-the-record, alternative but none theses official peace talks for Guatemala that according to the record, broke the roadblocks and political impediments blocking the UN Sponsored Peace Agreements singed in Guatemala in 1996.